mjlshen/mirrosa/README.md

 # mirrosa

 Ever wondered if AWS infrastructure around a ROSA cluster has been modified?
-Wonder no more!
-Given a cluster id, mirrosa will let you know if a ROSA cluster is truly the fairest of them all.
+Wonder no more! `mirrosa` will let you know if a ROSA cluster is truly the fairest of them all.

 ## Installation